tc39/proposal-temporal/docs/ambiguity.md

 ldt.toString();
   // => "2020-01-15T12:00-02:00[America/Sao_Paulo]"
   // Assume this string is saved in an external database.
-  // Note that the offset is `-02:00` which is Daylight Time
+  // Note that the offset is `-02:00` which is Daylight Saving Time

 // Also note that if you run the code above today, it will return an offset
-// of `-03:00` because that reflects the current time zone definition is after
+// of `-03:00` because that reflects the current time zone definition after
 // DST was abolished.
 But this code running in 2018 would have returned `-02:00`
 // which corresponds to the then-current Daylight Saving Time in Brazil.
 ```